-Scott Peterson (Senior Planner) stated that the applicant requests to vacate public rights-of-way located between S. 7th Street and S. 8th Street on the south side of South Avenue.
+Scott Peterson (Senior Planner) stated that the applicant requests to rezone property located at 821, 1st Avenue.

-Mr. Peterson stated that the applicant held a Neighborhood Meeting on June 16, 2015 with two (2) citizens along with the applicant and City Project Manager in attendance.
-No objections to the alley right-of-way vacation nor proposed development were received.
+Mr. Peterson stated that he applicant held a Neighborhood Meeting on June 16, 2015 with two (2) citizens along with the applicant and City Project Manager in attendance.
+No objections to the rezone nor proposed development were received.